 The Chromium team wants your next app to be a PWA by exposing native capabilities to web apps.
 Everything that they’re doing, from the project management tracking and the roadmaps, is all public.
 The team has a bunch of resources at their disposal to people interested in this API, such as users and developers.
 This allows a multitude of people to provide feedback and ideas for how to improve it, and a way to submit bug reports when things are broken or not working as expected.

 This means that there is an opportunity right now to get involved and influence or contribute to something a little bigger and help direct this project on a good path, ensure its success and help it to be adopted on more browsers.

 If you don’t want to think about Contact API integration details, consider integrating CloudSponge.
-Our Address Book Widget is a customizable Contact Picker that connects with the most popular online address books in one place.
+Our Contact Picker is customizable and connects with the most popular online address books in one place.